spectre-project/spectre-mobile/README.md

 ## License

-Spectrum is released under the MIT License
+All code is copyrighted by the Kaspium Wallet authors and the Spectre Network developers under the MIT license.